spreusler/skin-cancer-isic/README.md

 # Data

-Images are part of the [International Skin Imaging Collaboration (ISIC)](https://www.isic-archive.com/#!/onlyHeaderTop/gallery) Dataset.
-The pictures show benign and malignant skin cancer.
+The Images in the folder /data/ are part of the [International Skin Imaging Collaboration (ISIC)](https://www.isic-archive.com/#!/onlyHeaderTop/gallery) Dataset.
+Each picture shows benign or malignant skin cancer.

 # Labels